Shaun Tuton

-Shaun Reece Tuton (born 3 December 1991) is an English professional footballer who plays as a forward for Whitby Town.
+Shaun Reece Tuton (born 3 December 1991) is an English professional footballer who plays as a forward.

+He has notably played in the Football League with Barnsley and Grimsby Town, as well as spells at non-league level with Teversal, Matlock Town, Belper Town, Buxton, FC Halifax Town, Barrow, Chester, Spennymoor Town, Chorley, Boston United, Alfreton Town, Guiseley and Whitby Town.

 Playing career

 Early career

 Tuton played lower league football for Teversal, Matlock Town, Belper Town, and Buxton.
 He trials at Carlisle United in January 2015 and Morecambe in February 2015.
 He was signed by FC Halifax Town manager Neil Aspin in August 2015.
 His performances for the "Shaymen" earned him comparison with Jamie Vardy, a striker who played for Halifax before working his way up into the Premier League.

 Barnsley

 Tuton was signed by League One side Barnsley in February 2016, getting his chance in the English Football League at the age of 24; Barnsley paid Halifax an undisclosed fee.
 He made seven appearances for Paul Heckingbottom's "Tykes" in the second half of the 2015–16 season, however failed to break into the first-team picture following the club's promotion into the Championship.

 On 31 August 2016, he joined League Two club Grimsby Town on loan until the end of the 2016–17 season.

 On 2 February 2017, he joined National League side Barrow on a 93-day loan.
 However his loan spell at the "Bluebirds" was ended by an ankle injury he picked up during a 2–1 defeat at Maidstone United on 1 April.

 He had a trial at Scottish Premiership club Motherwell in July 2017, but "Steelmen" manager Stephen Robinson concluded that "[he] did well as a trialist but I didn't feel he was better than what we had".
 He joined Port Vale on trial in December 2017, who were managed by former Halifax boss Neil Aspin.